-The threat of haze has become all too real for Singaporeans as they continue to battle with this problem almost every single year.
-Haze also is known as smog occurs when dust particles, moisture, and smoke molecules get trapped and suspended in the air.
+The threat of haze has become all too real for Singaporeans as they continue to battle this problem almost every single year.
+Haze also known as smog occurs when dust particles, moisture, and smoke molecules get trapped and suspended in the air.
 This occurrence not only severely compromises visibility making it dangerous to travel on the roads but also causes respiratory and other health problems.

 Some of the most common health issues caused by haze are conjunctivitis, throat irritation, severe cough, breathlessness, asthma, and chronic obstructive pulmonary disease.
 The best way to protect yourself and your loved ones from the negative impact of haze is by taking protective measures.
 Without further ado, the following is our list of 8 things you need to do during the haze attack.

 This is the most basic and important tip that you need to follow if your locality is hit by a severe haze.
-This means even if you have an important client meeting or have a very important presentation, you need to make a sincere effort to stay indoors and skip work.
+This means even if you have an important client meeting or a very important presentation, you need to make a sincere effort to stay indoors and skip work.
 The best practice is to check the air quality forecast and reschedule the work to a later date.
 When at home make sure to close all the doors and windows to prevent the polluted air from flowing into your home.

 Get Into The Habit Of Wearing A Proper Mask: